Holger's

 iterate

-public static <F> Iterator<F> iterate(Enumeration<F> e)
+public static <F> Iterator<F> iterate(Enumeration<? extends F> e)

 converts an Enumeration into an Iterator